 CHLOROQUINE: For all children, the chloroquine dosages are once a week.
 The dosage of chloroquine depends on the weight of the child.
 The dosage is 8.3 mg (salt) per kilogram of body weight.
 In the United States, chloroquine is made only in 500mg tablets.
 Pharmacists can pulverize the tablets and prepare gelatin capsules with the calculated pediatric dosages.
 The weekly dose should be mixed in juice, jelly, or chocolate syrup to hide the extremely bitter taste.

 In other countries, chloroquine is widely available as suspensions that generally contain 10 mg of Chlororquine in each ml.
 The dosage is usually indicated on the bottle or the package.

 DOXYCYCLINE: For all children, the Doxycycline dosages are once a day.
 The dosage of Doxycycline depends on the weight of the child.
 DO NOT GIVE DOXYCYCLINE TO CHILDREN UNDER 8 YEARS OF AGE.
 Over 8 years of age, the dosage is 2mg/ kilogram of body weight, up to the adult dose of 100 mg daily.

-Mefloquine (Lariam®) is the recommended drug for most travellers to risk areas.
+Preventions in East Africa: Mefloquine (Lariam®) is the recommended drug for most travelers to risk areas.